 Clinical Trials Support Units (CTSUs)

-All clinical trials being serviced by a Clinical Trials Support Unit (CTSU) will be managed in OnCore, an enterprise Clinical Trials Management System (CTMS).
+All clinical research being serviced by a Clinical Trials Support Unit (CTSU) is managed in OnCore, an enterprise Clinical Trials Management System (CTMS).
 OnCore allows for automated standard interfaces with MiChart, which helps reduce duplication of effort and the possibility of erroneous data by connecting these systems and leveraging data already present.
 OnCore provides the ability to track and report on any protocol, at any stage, for all participants registered as well as financial metrics.

 The OnCore Central Support Team provides support and training to help the clinical trials community transition to OnCore.
-Each OnCore training session provides hands-on training to allow staff and faculty practice with the functions they will frequently use.
+Each OnCore training session provides hands-on training to allow staff and faculty to practice with the functions they will frequently use.
 OnDemand OnCore Training Videos are also available.
-To view all OnCore training resources, visit the OnCore Training & Education page.
+To view all OnCore training resources, visit the OnCore Accounts & Support page.

 Clinical Trials Academy